 Univariate analysis

-In table 1, statistics about customer’s orders divided by sequential order number are presented.
+In Tab.1, statistics about customer’s orders divided by sequential order number are presented.
 In the whole dataset, 96 thousand orders were the customer’s first order.
 Then, the number of orders falls abruptly, and there are only 47 orders in the dataset that were customer’s 5th or later order.
 The mean value of the transaction does not change with the order number.
 This means that if the company can make the customer place a second order, it would gain about the same revenue as from the customer’s first order.
 In the last column, percentages of stage-to-stage movement are presented.
 For example, the probability that customers who bought one time will also buy a second time is 3.18%.
 The same value, but from second to third order is 8.56%.
 This means that encouraging the customer to buy for the second time is the hardest task the company faces.
 With the next purchases, the customers are becoming more and more loyal.

 Table 1.
 Sequential orders analysis